Smart buildings, explained – here’s what they mean for the built environment

 5. Burj Khalifa, Dubai, UAE

 The Burj Khalifa needs no introduction, being the world’s tallest structure at over 829 metres.
-However, this remarkable structure is also considered one of the ‘smartest’ buildings in the United Arab Emirates, and the centre of Dubai’s mission to become a smart city.
+However, this remarkable structure is also considered one of the ‘smartest’ structures in the United Arab Emirates, and the centre of Dubai’s mission to become a smart city.

 Through Honeywell’s Outcome-Based services system, which collects real-time analytics and creates performance dashboard and reports, the Burj Khalifa can accurately and continuously track its heating, ventilation and air conditioning (HVAC) systems.
 This has helped reduce total maintenance hours by 40% for mechanical assets, and improve availability by almost 100%.